swcarpentry/sql-novice-survey/05-null.md

 Null values cause headaches wherever they appear.
 For example,
-suppose we want to find all the salinity measurements that weren't taken by Dyer.
+suppose we want to find all the salinity measurements that weren't taken by Lake.
 It's natural to write the query like this:

 ~~~ {.sql}